Racism in Canada: Africville

 In Nova Scotia, a community which mainly consisted of Black Canadians were forcibly removed and eventually razed between 1964 and 1967 after years of intentional neglect by the government in Halifax.
 The historic Black community had long faced systemic discrimination, including denial of basic services, discriminatory zoning, and exposure to environmental hazards.
 Beginning in the mid 1800s, provincial laws permitted segregated Black schools that were chronically underfunded, poorly staffed, and often lacked proper facilities, forcing many families to rely on improvised “kitchen schools.”
 School segregation laws in Ontario were formally repealed in 1964, with the last segregated school closing in 1965, and Nova Scotia dismantled its segregated districts more gradually throughout the 1960s.
 When the Halifax community was cleared, families were relocated using city dump trucks and the demolition erased a neighbourhood that had existed since the early 1800s.
+It is an example of Black rural spaces being treated discriminatorily, unlike white rural spaces, which are celebrated and protected as sites of “original” settlers.

 Legal, social, and institutional dimensions

 Laws and the legal system

-Canadaian legal and institutional structures have historically incorporated white supremacist thinking and biological racism.
+Canadian legal and institutional structures have historically incorporated white supremacist thinking and biological racism.
 Legal scholar Constance Backhouse has documented how explicit forms of racism were created and enforced through Canadian law into the 20th century.
 Canadian law formally uses the term "visible minority" to refer to people of colour (excluding Aboriginal peoples), a definition introduced in the Employment Equity Act of 1995.
 However, the UN Committee on the Elimination of Racial Discrimination has criticized this term, suggesting it may be considered offensive or inadequate by certain minority groups, and has recommended its reassessment.
 Over time, particularly after the Second World War and the Holocaust, scholars such as Franz Boas and Gunnar Myrdal exposed race as a social construct, and international human rights instruments, including 1950's UNESCO Statement on Race, which formally rejected the biological concept of race and called it a “social myth” responsible for immense global suffering, helped to dismantle some of Canada’s legal racial barriers.
 Historically, Canadian laws and regulations have targeted various racial and ethnic groups, including the Chinese Immigration Act of 1885, the Jewish admissions quota at McGill University, and legal actions against Chinese Canadians, as seen in the Hansard record of the Chinese Canadian Recognition and Restitution Act.